edvin/pillar/docs/concepts/snapshotting.md

 - `$newSeq` — last persisted aggregate version *after* the commit
 - `$prevSeq` — aggregate version at load time (0 if new)
 - `$delta` — number of events persisted in this commit (`$newSeq - $prevSeq`)

+### Snapshots and read-side usage

+Snapshotting is what makes it practical to use aggregates for **small, focused read flows** as well as writes.

+- With a policy like `AlwaysSnapshotPolicy`, rehydration usually becomes “load latest snapshot + a short tail of events”.
+- This keeps command handlers fast even when a stream has many historical events.
+- For admin screens or one-off tools, it can be perfectly fine to read via aggregates instead of dedicated projections.

+For more on how this fits into the bigger picture, see [CQRS](../concepts/cqrs.md).

 ### Manual snapshots (On-Demand)